angrybacon/doomsday-wiki/markdown/appendices/faq.md

 As you can see the wording changes significantly.
 If you were to perform the actions specified by the original wording and shuffled your graveyard and library together you can be called out for a GRV at competitive REL so watch out.
-Cards like {{Shadow of Doubt}} will work in preventing you from searching your library for cards but will still allow you to search your graveyard.
+Cards like :card[Shadow of Doubt] will work in preventing you from searching your library for cards but will still allow you to search your graveyard.
 One especially key thing to note is your opponent is allowed to see what cards you select (if any) from the graveyard as it is an open information zone.
 You are